|

 quantity on the left, the smaller ones in descending order on the right:

-As usual the value for n=0 in the sequence may or may not play a role in
+As usual, the value for n=0 in the sequence may or may not play a

-but it distorts the picture for the other base numbers and we shall leave
+and b=9, but it distorts the picture for the other base numbers and

 We shall also leave out here the power sequence of a base-number raised to